-Oxidative stress, endothelial dysfunction and inflammation represent a triad serving as foundation for the development and progression of the multi-step process of atherosclerosis.
-Among these exist important and complex interactions in which cause-effect realtionships are often difficult to distinguish.
+Oxidative stress, endothelial dysfunction, and inflammation represent a triad serving as the foundation for the development and progression of the multi-step process of atherosclerosis.
+Among these exist important and complex interactions in which cause-effect relationships are often difficult to distinguish.

 One of the earliest steps in the atherosclerotic process is endothelial dysfunction.
-Endothelial cells play a central role in the regulation of vascular function by controlling vascular tone, inflammation and thrombosis through production of numerous factors including nitric oxide (NO), inflammatory cytokines, pro-thrombotic agents and anticoagulant factors.
-In a normal environment, there is a balance among secretions of these factors which maintains integrity of the endothelial surface and ensures protection of the vessel.
-The presence of cardiovascular risk factors such as hypertension, diabetes, hypercholesterolemia and smoking alters endothelial function.
-This endothelial dysfunction is characterized by a vasoconstrictor tone, increased leukocyte adhesion and a prothrombotic stage.
+Endothelial cells play a central role in the regulation of vascular function by controlling vascular tone, inflammation, and thrombosis through the production of numerous factors including nitric oxide (NO), inflammatory cytokines, pro-thrombotic agents, and anticoagulant factors.
+In a normal environment, there is a balance among secretions of these factors which maintains the integrity of the endothelial surface and ensures protection of the vessel.
+The presence of cardiovascular risk factors such as hypertension, diabetes, hypercholesterolemia, and smoking alters endothelial function.
+This endothelial dysfunction is characterized by a vasoconstrictor tone, increased leukocyte adhesion, and a prothrombotic stage.
 [10, 11, 12]

-In these conditions, imbalance among endothelial factors initiates diverse events which play a pivotal role in the initiation and progression of the atherosclerotic process by initiating formation of a fatty streak.
+In these conditions, imbalance among endothelial factors initiates diverse events that play a pivotal role in the initiation and progression of the atherosclerotic process by initiating the formation of a fatty streak.

-In normal conditions, ROS (which include various compounds such as superoxide anions, hydrogen peroxide and hydroxyl radical) are produced in mammalian cells during energy production in the mitochondria by reducing oxygen during aerobic respiration.
-In addition, a variety of enzymatic and non-enzymatic sources of ROS exist in vascular vessels as well as different tissues, among which can be included nicotinamide dinucleotide (phosphate) (NAD(P)H oxidase enzyme complex, xanthine oxidase, lipoxygenases and cyclooxygenases.
+In normal conditions, ROS (which includes various compounds such as superoxide anions, hydrogen peroxide, and hydroxyl radical) are produced in mammalian cells during energy production in the mitochondria by reducing oxygen during aerobic respiration.
+In addition, a variety of enzymatic and non-enzymatic sources of ROS exist in vascular vessels as well as different tissues, among which can be included nicotinamide dinucleotide (phosphate) (NAD(P)H oxidase enzyme complex, xanthine oxidase, lipoxygenases, and cyclooxygenases.
 An uncoupling of NO synthase can also contribute to ROS production.

-Hypertension and other cardiovascular risk factors are frequently associated with oxidative stress, since levels of its markers such as malondialdehyde, 8-isoprostane or 8-oxo- 7,8-dihydro-2′-deoxyguanosine are increased in both patients and models of hypertension.
-This seems to be consequence of an imbalance between ROS production and antioxidant defence systems which become overwhel-med.
+Hypertension and other cardiovascular risk factors are frequently associated with oxidative stress since levels of its markers such as malondialdehyde, 8-isoprostane or 8-oxo- 7,8-dihydro-2′-deoxyguanosine is increased in both patients and models of hypertension.
+This seems to be a consequence of an imbalance between ROS production and antioxidant defense systems which become overwhelmed.
 This affirmation is based on the fact that an increase in NAD(P)H oxidase activity or expression has been reported with high blood pressure levels.